HenriqueBBrum/Pre-filtering-Simulator/README.md

 # Pre-filtering Simulator

-This repository contains the code and instructions needed to reproduce the experiments for the paper: []()
+This repository contains the code and instructions needed to reproduce the experiments for the paper: [Rethinking NIDS Rule-Based Pre-Filtering]()

 This project simulates the pre-filtering of packets for a Network Intrusion Detection System (NIDS) based on its own rules.
 Two main pre-filtering methods are implemented: flow sampling and rule-based pre-filtering.